ab-dani/antonio-brown-reading-notes/201/class-3.md

 **Comparison Operators**

--
+- It compares operands and returns a logical value based on if it's true.

 **Logical Operators**

+- They return with a boolean value such as || and &&

 **String Operators**

+- Used to bring two string values together to make an operation

 **Relational Operators**

+- Comparing its operands, it returns a boolean value based on if it is true or not.

 7. Read the code below, evaluate the last expression, and explain the result and why.

+- The answer would still be false because yes you may have added it in the parentheses.
+You still are multipplying it in the same place which would be false.

 9. Describe a real-world example of when a JavaScript program should use a conditional statement.

+-

-10. Give an example of when a Loop is useful in JavaScript.
+11. Give an example of when a Loop is useful in JavaScript.